Skip to main content

 While wildly different in tone and style from the previous two instalments, Mother of Tears contains some of Argento’s cruellest, most sadistic imagery yet.
 And that’s saying something.
 The film follows the outrageous journey of art restoration student Sarah Mandy (Asia Argento) who, after witnessing the brutal murder of her colleague by three mysterious figures, soon realises that a powerful witch known as the Mother of Tears has returned to Rome and intends to unleash evil and untold heartache throughout the world.

 While its palette is considerably milder than the livid, nightmarish look of Suspiria and Inferno, Mother of Tears is still opulently stylish and lavishly gory.
 Argento’s characteristically seamless camera-work is still largely present here, most notably in the scene where Sarah discovers the home of the Mother of Tears: her cautious exploration of the sprawling and gothic abode is filmed in one long, languid, floating shot.
 The violence in the film is as cruel and overtly choreographed as that seen in many of Argento’s previous films.
-The opening murder of Giselle (Coralina Cataldi-Tassoni) rivals anything the director has depicted before.
-There are also several unsettling and shocking instances where violence towards children splashes itself across the screen.
+The opening murder of Giselle (Coralina Cataldi-Tassoni) rivals almost anything the director has depicted before.
+There are also several shocking instances where violence is inflicted upon children.
 Sergio Stivaletti’s special effects are competent, however the film is let down by over utilising unconvincing CGI.

 Udo Kier (who previously played a sceptic psychiatrist in Suspiria) appears here as a frantic priest.
 Argento’s co-writer of Suspiria, Daria Nicolodi, also appears here as Sarah's spectral mother, guiding her through this hellish odyssey.
 This marks the first time Nicolodi and Argento have worked together since Opera (1987).